Pre-K & Kindergarten

 Early Childhood Program

 CAC’s Early Childhood Program is built on the belief that each child is a wonderfully unique creation of God.
 Our goal is to partner with each child’s family to foster an environment that promotes independence, faithful living and the exploration of new ideas.
 We believe learning should be creative and active!
-CAC has developed a rich environment that encourages the oral, social and spiritual development of all Early Childhood students.
+CAC has developed a rich environment that encourages the verbal, social and spiritual development of all Early Childhood students.

 Our PreK program offers flexible options: